greenveg/arduinoRepo/libraries/CONTROLLINO/README.md

   * See our [Reference manual](#reference-manual)
 * Examples how to use special features of the CONTROLLINOs
   * When the library is installed in the Arduino IDE, you can find them i the File->Examples menu
+* Customized bootloaders for all CONTROLLINO variants
+  * See [Bootloaders](/Bootloaders) folder and follow the provided guides
 * Frequently Asked Questions
   * See our [FAQ](#faq)